inaimathi/serve-sml/README.md

 ##### Items

 - Functorify the server core
-- Move `Request` fully into the `Parser` struct (comments in parser.sml should suffice; forget about optimizing this parser in any way, shape or form.
-Just establish the )
 - Make buffers naively growable (again, no optimization; give people the hooks to make better buffers/parsers and just lay the groundwork)

 ##### Musings